 The State of the Job Market in BC (2025): Why Career Counselling Matters More Than Ever

-Show how career counselling (or guidance) can help you navigate this landscape successfully
+How career counselling can help you navigate this landscape successfully

-Offer practical tips & considerations if you’re thinking of working with a counsellor
+Practical tips if you’re considering working with a career counsellor

 Here are some of the main trends for BC as of late 2025:

 Unemployment is rising.
-The unemployment rate in BC was about 6.2% in August 2025, up from 5.9% in July.
+BC’s unemployment rate in BC was 6.2% in August 2025 — up from 5.9% in July (Statistics Canada).

 Sectors hit harder than others.
-The information, culture and recreation sector saw some of the biggest losses — especially in film & TV.
+The information, culture, and recreation sector — especially film and TV — experienced some of the biggest losses (Job Bank BC).

 National & provincial pressures.
-Rising unemployment nationally (~7.1%), weakening job vacancies, and industry slowdowns are contributing to uncertainty.
+Rising unemployment nationally (~7.1%), weakening job vacancies, and industry slowdowns are contributing to uncertainty (Robert Half).

 What this means for job-seekers: